 This type of questions enables learners to share what's on their minds and can increase the reach in terms of the number of users that will participate.
 As opposed to knowledge questions (that in case they are not mandatory, probably only learners who have confidence in their knowledge will answer), questions that ask learners to share feelings and thoughts can get more users to answer (even the “shy” ones), as there is no “right” and “wrong” when it comes to feelings .

-You may invite students to reply to their peers, in order to increase the students’ interaction, and to empower the learning-fusion.
+You may invite learners to reply to their peers, in order to increase the learners’ interaction, and to empower the learning-fusion.

 The main idea of this assignment is to cause learners to get in the video and watch it.

-Adding a question that includes the phrase: “until this moment” or “so far” towards the end of the video keeps the students “on their toes” in terms of staying concentrated throughout the video.
+Adding a question that includes the phrase: “until this moment” or “so far” towards the end of the video keeps the viewers “on their toes” in terms of staying concentrated throughout the video.

 For example: “What is the uniqueness of the video from the beginning and up until this moment? “